Things to do…

 The perfect location for those who enjoy the countryside.
 It is also excellent for photography (see Scenic Views), and the safe sandy beach at Achmelvich ideal for family holidays.

-There are many paths for hill-walkers including an “All Abilities” path, both inland and along the coast.
+There are many paths for hill-walkers both inland and along the coast including an “All Abilities” path,.
 Both mountaineers and walkers can enjoy the craggy shaped mountains and the treat of the spectacular views from the top.
 Cyclists will get plenty exercise on the spectacular winding coastal routes, but one has to be serious (Assynt has many hills!!).

 Salmon and sea trout fishing permits may be purchased for the local rivers, and trout permits for the very numerous and popular lochs stocked by the Assynt Angling Club and the Assynt Crofters Trust.
-Sea angling trips are provided by some of the local fishing boats, and the new Cruise boat, the Ros Kynoch, who all use their long time experience to take you to the better areas, and excellent boat cruises are available locally.
+Sea angling trips are provided by some of the local fishing boats, and the local Cruise boats, who all use their long time experience to take you to the better areas, and as mentioned the excellent boat cruises are available locally.
 It is also possible to arrange deer stalking.
-(See under PHYSICAL LEISURE section)
+(See all under PHYSICAL LEISURE section)

 The interesting shoreline, beaches with open bays, and prevailing on-shore winds, encourages sailors to pass their leisure time afloat, be it with dinghy, sailboard or rowing boat.